Personal Loans for Temporary Residents

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

-Personal loans aren’t just open to citizens and permanent residents.
-If you’re a temporary resident living in Australia and looking for personal financing, there are still options open to you.
-It's important to know that you might have to jump through a few extra hoops in order to qualify, but approval is still fast and simple compared to other types of finance.
-Find out how to apply for your personal loan today.
+Personal loans aren’t just open to Australian citizens and permanent residents.
+If you’re a temporary visa holder living in Australia and looking for personal financing, there are still options open to you.
+You might have to jump through a few extra hoops in order to qualify, but approval is still fast and simple compared to other types of finance.
+Find out how to apply for your personal loan today with Savvy.

-How can I get a personal loan as a temporary resident?
+Can I get a personal loan as a temporary resident of Australia?

 • Working holiday visas